Saggex/UnityProject-Short/README.md

 # UnityProject-Short

 This repository contains a minimal Unity project with foundational scripts for a 1-bit style adventure prototype.
 These scripts provide basic gameplay behaviour for movement, inventory management, and more.
+Utility components also supply menu navigation, save/load functionality, and configurable audio settings.

 ## Scripts
 All scripts are located in `Assets/Scripts/`.
 Attach them to appropriate GameObjects in your scenes and configure their fields in the Unity Inspector.